Lagrange-Labs/docs/docs/zk-coprocessor/themis-testnet/overview.md

 - Deterministic query: To start, Testnet Euclid allows you to query the NFT ownership of a particular user address in an arbitrary block range, for ERC721Enumerable contracts.
 The query parameters that can be changed are the owner address and the block range.

-The next section goes into more detail about the API to interact with Testnet Euclid.
+The next section goes into more detail about the API to interact with Testnet Themis.